Find out what a risk factor is, and the possible causes of vulval cancer.

 The most common of these is lichen sclerosus.
-Women with lichen sclerosus may develop a condition called differentiated vulval intraepithelial neoplasia (VIN).
+This causes itching and sometimes pain in the vulva area.
+This usually affects women over the age of 60.
+Women with lichen sclerosus may develop a condition called differentiated vulval intraepithelial neoplasia (dVIN).

 Lichen sclerosus and lichen planus cause long term (chronic) irritation of the skin of the vulva.
 This may be a possible cause of the increased cancer risk.

 Vulval intraepithelial neoplasia (VIN) means there are pre cancerous changes in the top layer of the skin (epithelium) covering the vulva.
 VIN is not cancer, but there is a risk that it may go on to develop into vulval cancer.
 This usually takes many years.

 There are different types of VIN, these include: